lilactown/observe-component/README.md

 ## API

 #### `observeComponent(Component, events[])`
-Returns a higher-order `observeComponent` with an attached stream of the specified events.
+Returns a higher-order `ObservableComponent` with an attached stream of the specified events.
 Supports all events supported by React's event system.

 Example:
 ```javascript